stevenaci/Rune-Server/README.md

 - Host a file server on any device at home
 - Upload  file on a local network
 - Unlimited file sizes
+- Stream movies and backup images at home

 <h4>SETUP:<h4>
 Install dependencies and run the launch.json